 Small electrical appliances: sell.
 The motors will burn out eventually even when using a transformer.
 There is some debate about whether to bring your favorites but I personally didn’t bring any.

 Computers.
 Bring.
 Most convert to 220v.
 It is a matter of getting a new plug or using a transformer.

-Bring your books, but weed out anything you haven’t read in awhile or isn’t a favorite.
+Bring your books, but weed out anything you haven’t read in a while or isn’t a favorite.
 Pare down the collection in phases over a period of months.
 After each phase, remove more books until you are left with your favorites.
-Some communities host book swaps or have libraries where you can buy books for as little as 5 NIS, so don’t feel you will never have anything new to read.
+Some communities host book swaps or have libraries where you can buy books for as little as 5 NIS.

 Games and toys